ardagnir/vizardry/README.md

 Press Y and you can immediately start surrounding things.
 It's that easy.
 <br><br><br>
-To make things worse, sometimes people are jerks and name plugins based on what they find amusing, instead of what the plugins do.
-Say you're running multiple instances of vim and need a package to sync registers.
+Even plugins with vague or silly names can be found with vizardry.
+Imagine you're running multiple instances of vim and need a package to sync registers.

 Type: